August 8th, 2012

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had two calls for service, served five civil papers and made no arrests on March 27, 2012.
+The Nolan County Sheriff's Office (NCSO) had nine calls for service, served no civil papers and made three arrests on Aug.
+6, 2012.

 â€¢ Lashondrick D'Lon Richardson, 21, of Sweetwater â€”Â Warrant/bond forfeiture.

 Today's Sweetwater weather is looking at remaining under the century mark, with a high near 99.
 A 30% chance of scattered showers and thunderstorms are a possibility through the morning hours.
 Light and variable winds in the morning will shift to the southwest at 5 to 10 mph.